VerdeNotte/VersionControl-Git-Github/gitforbeginners.md

 You can do this by

-`$ git add <filename>` or if you want to add them all you can type `$ git add .`
+`$ git add filename` or if you want to add them all you can type `$ git add .`

 You can also add all types of a file for example.
 `$ git add *.html` or `git add *.txt`

-or you can add all by
-`$ git add .`

-But if you want to remove the file only from the Git repository and not remove it from the filesystem, use:
+But if you want to remove the file only from the staging area and not from the repository, use:

-`git rm --cached file1.txt`
+`$ git rm --cached filename`
-`git commit -m "remove file1.txt"`

-If you want to delete files permanently you need to Use git rm:
+If you want to delete files permanently you need to Use git rm but only once the files have been added (and committed)

-`git rm file1.txt`
+`$ git rm filename`
-`git commit -m "remove file1.txt"`
+`$ git commit -m "remove filename"`

 Once you have modified your file, you'll have to add it again to the Staging Area before you can commit.